EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Cranberries
 - [ ] Elderberries

-#### Which "What's My Line" panellist coined the phrase "Is it bigger than a breadbox?"
+#### Which "What's My Line" panelist coined the phrase "Is it bigger than a breadbox?"

 - [ ] Soupy Sales
 - [x] Steve Allen